 Step 1: introduction

-There are two main purposes to this stage:
+There are two main purposes for this stage:

 - Asking for permission: Get your prospects’ permission to proceed to the next stage; ask them questions in order to get to know their challenges.
 Asking for permission will show your prospects that you respect them and their boundaries.
 This will also help them mentally prepare for a more in-depth conversation about themselves and their business.
 (See my sales scripts for more details!)